 And we always use the handy remote control to turn it on/off and up/down.

-We were using 5-7 litres of diesel per week at the peak of winter.
+Fuel wise, we use between 5-7 litres of diesel per week at the peak of winter.
 In money here in the UK, that’s around £6-8 GBP.
 Which I don’t think is too bad to say we had it on most of the day some days.

-As mentioned above, if you’ve found this review helpful and decided to take the plunge and nab yourself the same van heater, our diesel tank will do a happy dance if you buy it through one of our links.
+If you’ve found this review helpful and decided to take the plunge and nab yourself the same van heater, our diesel tank will do a happy dance if you buy it through one of our links.

 Finally, if you have any questions about our campervan diesel heater hit us up in the comments and we’ll do our best to help.